Contact:

 Planning and design: load-bearing behavior, drainage, and frost protection

 Self-weight, earth pressure, water loads, traffic loads, and temperature fluctuations are decisive for structural safety.
 Backfilled retaining walls require functioning drainage and a capillary-breaking, frost-resistant backfill.
 Joint pattern, course heights, and the length of header stones ensure force transmission and the avoidance of continuous load paths.
 Technical codes provide orientation values and design approaches; for existing walls, reserve capacity, deformations, and material parameters are often derived through structural investigations.
-Damage from freeze–thaw de-icing cycles is limited by suitable material selection, water control, and copings.
+Damage from freeze-thaw and de-icing cycles is limited by suitable material selection, water control, and copings.
+Safety verification typically addresses sliding, overturning, bearing pressure, and global stability, coordinated with the geotechnical design of the subsoil and backfill.

 Subgrades and foundations